brightway-lca/brightway2/docs/lci.rst

 A database is an organizing unit
 --------------------------------

 In Brightway2, a ``database`` is the term used to organize a set of activity datasets.
-Databases can be big, like ecoinvent, or as small as one dataset.
+Databases can be big, like ecoinvent, or as small as a single dataset.
 You can have as many databases as you like, and databases can have links into other databases.
 You can also have two databases that each depend on each other.

 Database is a subclass of DataStore
 -----------------------------------